 Indeed, not all candles are created equal.
-In today’s market, you can find a number of different candles – from paraffin and soy to beeswax and many more.
+In today’s market, you can find several different candles – from paraffin and soy to beeswax and many more.
 Likewise, you can find candles that are artificially scented to mimic air fresheners and ones that are scented with natural essential oils.

 Knowing the candle ingredients and means of production can help you decide which candles to invest in for the health of your family, children, and pets.
 I am a firm believer that awareness and substitution for natural alternatives are key to alleviating most of our modern health issues caused by man-made toxic exposure.